What Happens on Eid al-Aḍḥā Day?

 “God is great, God is great, there is no god besides Allah, God is great, God is great, praise belongs to him”

-This formula should be said out loud by each person immediately after each and every one of the five daily prayers.
-It begins on the 9th of Dhul Ḥijjah [Thursday] after Fajr prayer and continues until the 13th of Dhul Ḥijjah [Monday] after ʿAsr prayer, making it a total of 23 times.
-The phrase must be said at least once but is recommended to be done more than that.
+This formula should be said out loud by each Muslim right after each of the five daily prayers.
+This begins on the 9th of Dhul Ḥijjah [Monday] after Fajr prayer and continues until the 13th of Dhul Ḥijjah [Friday] after ʿAsr prayer, making it a total of 23 times.
+The phrase must be said at least once but it is better if you do it more than that.
 It is common to say it three times.
-[There is some difference of opinion on this point]

 The Eid Prayer